 To accompany the story I created a lookup that allowed users to search for cities or towns in Illinois and see how many licenses had been revoked, how many revoked license holders had not transferred their weapons and how each town compared to others.

 I kept several things in mind while designing the presentation: Readability, context and navigation.

 Users can easily read through the visualization and get a sense of what statistics mean through a narrative approach.
 To put each place into context I shaded municipalities by the rate of noncompliance, which also tied into the ranked chart at the bottom.
-For the nav the user can search or use the map as the primary means for exploration.
+To navigate the user can search, or use the map as the primary means for exploration.